Consent to medical and surgical procedures

 If a person carries out medical or surgical procedures without consent, they could be charged with the crime of assault - the decision on charges is made by the Director of Public Prosecutions.

 They could also be sued for the torts (civil wrongs) of assault and/or battery and possibly for breach of constitutional rights.
 If the person involved is a medical professional, they could also be sued for negligence.
 The patient may take these actions.

 It is clear that, if you are an adult with capacity, you have the right to refuse or discontinue medical treatment even if the inevitable consequence is that you will die.
 This is different from taking positive measures to end your own life or another person's life.

 If you are not mentally competentdo not have capacity, you are not in a position to make a decision about refusing or discontinuing medical treatment.
 The law is not clear on exactly who is competent to do this.
 In general, a medical professional may make decisions that the treatment should be discontinued for medical reasons.

 An Advance Healthcare Directive is a document in which a person sets out their wishes about the continuation or otherwise of medical treatment if they should become mentally incapable.

 An Advance Healthcare Directive may be valid and enforceable because, by making it, you may have withdrawn your consent to specific medical or surgical treatment.
 It is not possible to state with absolute certainty that such a directive would be enforced because this depends on exactly what it says and whether or not it addresses the precise circumstances you face.

-An enduring power of attorney does not presently give the attorney the power to make decisions of this nature on behalf of the person granting the power.
-However, this may change when the 2015 Act comes into effect.
+An enduring power of attorney also does not give the attorney the power to make decisions of this nature on behalf of the person granting the power.

 In general, children aged 16 or over may themselves give consent to surgical, medical or dental procedures, without requiring the consent of their parents or guardians.
 This is provided for in the Non-Fatal Offences Against the Person Act 1997.